tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 ## Governance Models and Monetary Policy

 Both the Grin and BEAM projects are open-source and available on Github ([[6]], [[7]]).
-The Grin project has 75&nbsp;
-contributors, eight of which have contributed the vast majority of the code.
-BEAM has 10&nbsp;contributors, four of which have contributed the vast majority of the code (at the time of writing).
+The Grin project has 75 contributors, eight of which have contributed the vast majority of the code.
+BEAM has 10 contributors, four of which have contributed the vast majority of the code (at the time of writing).
 The two projects have opted for different models of governance.
 BEAM has opted to set up a foundation that includes the core developers, to manage the project.
 This is the route taken by the majority of cryptocurrency projects in this space.
 The Grin community has decided